 Today, the opioid crisis in America has become a public catastrophe.
 Drug overdose, many due to the abuse of opioids is the new leading cause of death among Americans under the age of 50, overtaking automobile accidents and heart disease.

 What’s perhaps most shocking about the crisis, is its cause is widely considered to be the overuse and over-prescription of legal painkillers, namely Oxycontin.
-Today opioid use has expanded beyond prescription narcotics to illegal (and often times deadly) drugs like heroin and fentanyl.
+Opioid use has expanded beyond prescription narcotics to illegal (and oftentimes deadly) drugs like heroin and fentanyl.

-On the heels of the recent 527M opioid lawsuit verdict against Johnson and Johnson, the team at ConsumerProtect.com analyzed government data provided by the Drug Enforcement Agency of controlled substances sales to look at the per capita opioid sales by state and over time and ultimately see where the damage was being done.
+On the heels of the recent 527M opioid lawsuit verdict against Johnson and Johnson, the team at ConsumerProtect.com analyzed government data provided by the Drug Enforcement Agency of controlled substances (DEA) sales to look at the per capita opioid sales by state and over time and ultimately see where the damage was being done.

 Put differently, where “legal” sales of prescription opioids were high in the past, today we see their consequences in the form of drug overdoses.

-From 2000 to 2011, the rate of opioid sales per 100,000 people in the United States more than triples from 10.6 to to 33.9.
-By 2011, however, as the harmful addictive side-effects of the drugs become more well publicized, crackdowns on “prescription mills” began.
+From 2000 to 2011, the rate of opioid sales per 100,000 people in the United States more than triples from 10.6 to 33.9.
+By 2011, however, as the harmful addictive side-effects of the drugs become more well-publicized, crackdowns on “prescription mills” began.

 Today, still 24.4 kilograms of opioid drugs are sold per 100,000 people in America, more than twice as much as in 2000, though 28% less than the peak of 2011.